thedheerendra/Marlabs_Assignment/ReadMe.md

 Plan ➡️ Approval Gate [Apply] ➡️ Approval Gate [Destroy]

+Terraform Plan Stage - This Stage will Show a Plan after Trigeering Pipeline TerraformApply - This Stage after Approval will Provision required Resources TerraformDestroy - This Stage after Approval will Destroy all Resources Provisioned Earlier

 - Developers trigger the pipeline with a unique `name_prefix` argument.
 - This prefix is used to:
   - Create isolated workspaces